rmjjjt/futuro_cube_manual/pawn-specialties/default-parameters.md

 AdjArray(ground, 10, _, 5)
 // ... calls AdjArray(ground, 10, 0, 5, sizeof(ground))
-// ’_’ means to use the already-specified default value, it is used if the param is not last in the list of arguments
+// ’_’ means to use the already-specified default value - it is used if the param is not last in the list of arguments
 ```